Discover what you are naturally good at

 Tracking your short-term goals can include:

-• Writing down the goal at the top of a paper or on an online document
+• Writing down the goal on a piece of paper or on an online document

-• Hanging up a calendar somewhere where it is visible enough for you to see every day so you know what needs to be done.
+• Hanging up a calendar somewhere visible enough, so you can see what needs to be done every day.

 • Creating an online document with your goal at the top, tracking progress down the side in a line graph or spreadsheet.

-• Write yourself a reminder email that will show up in your inbox when needed.
+• Writing yourself a reminder email or create an automatic alert on your phone that will show up in your inbox when needed.

 • Pinning your tasks on top of any digital calendar(s) so they cannot be ignored or forgotten.